inspr/core-legacy/doc/workspace-init.md

+TODO:
+1) Fix Ping and Pong code so it uses the latest version of ReadMessage (and documento how it works)
+2) Run pingpong demo and print the results (apply results and it working in the cluster)
+3) Record a video of everything

 # Workspace Initialization
-This document is a detailed guide on how to create an application and deploy an Inspr environment that cointains it into a Kubernetes cluster.
+This document is a detailed guide on how to create an application and deploy an Inspr workspace that cointains it into a Kubernetes cluster.

-**It is mandatory to have [Docker](https://docs.docker.com/get-docker/), [Kubernetes](https://kubernetes.io/docs/tasks/tools/), [Inspr](helm-install.md) and [Inspr CLI](cli-install.md) installed.
-[Skaffold](https://skaffold.dev/docs/install/) can also be very useful.**
+**It is mandatory to have [Docker](https://docs.docker.com/get-docker/), [Kubernetes](https://kubernetes.io/docs/tasks/tools/), [Inspr](helm_installation.md) and [Inspr CLI](cli-install.md) installed.**
+Also, this tutorial will be using the Message Broker [Apache Kafka](https://kafka.apache.org/).
+You can see how to install it in your cluster [here](https://bitnami.com/stack/kafka/helm).

-The Inspr environment that will be created through this guide contains two applications that communicate with each other:
+The Inspr workspace that will be created through this guide contains two applications that communicate with each other:
 - **Ping**, that writes the string "Ping!" into a Channel, and reads what's written by the other application in another Channel.
 - **Pong**, that writes the string "Pong!" into a Channel, and reads what's written by the other application in another Channel.

-The tree-like structure of this Inspr environment will be similar to this:
+The tree-like structure of this Inspr workspace will be similar to this:

 ![structure](img/pingpong-app.jpg)